michellengnx/michellengnx/README.md

 ### 👩🏻‍💻 About Me
 - :seedling: I'm Michelle.
-I'm working as a Software Engineer, mostly with back-end services and database in the education sector.
+I'm working as a Software Engineer, mostly with back-end services and database.

-- :school: I’m pursuing a Bachelor of Science in Computer Science, Math and Statistics at the University of Toronto.
+- :school: I’m pursuing a Bachelor of Science in Computer Science, double minor in Math and Statistics at the University of Toronto.

-- :zap: Currently doing some cool research on Computer Science Education.
+- :zap: Currently doing an internship at Scotiabank.
 I also enjoy rock-climbing, weightlifting, paddling, and hanging out with friends.

 - :mailbox: How to reach me: [![Linkedin Badge](https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/michellengnx/) or [![Gmail Badge](https://img.shields.io/badge/Gmail-red?style=for-the-badge&logo=gmail&logoColor=white)](mailto:michellengnx@gmail.com)